kiba/Writings/atg/chp2_aftermath.md

 "You think our luck will hold?"
 Sergeant Avery Casey wondered.

 "It will have to," Kawalsky answered.
 SG-1 was the flagship team, but also the most dangerous team to be on, given their worse than rotten luck.
-Given those luck, it was already the most storied and legendary team in the hall of Stargate Command.
+As a result, it was already the most storied and legendary team in the hall of Stargate Command.

 "You know what I wish for?
 Power armor," Specialist Ben Pierce said.
 "With lot of armor plates, and the ability to leg it as fast as possible.
 We got power with all the naquadah cells sitting unused in staff weapons stored at our armory."